 Our Ongoing Response

-Now, we’re getting back into communities.
-We’ve added increased hygiene protocols at schools including hand sanitizer and masks as well as classroom supplies as schools return to in-person learning.
+Now, staff are getting back into communities.
+They've added increased hygiene protocols at schools including hand sanitizer and masks as well as classroom supplies as schools return to in-person learning.
 Staff members continue to make educational videos to supplement in-person workshops and clinics, and we have expanded opportunities for professional development and technology training for all of our staff in Guatemala.